 This website maintains up-to-date information on Traditional IRA contributions as well as funding a Roth.
 Anyone not sure which type of account to fund should take a look at our article: Investing in Retirement Accounts.

 Individuals that have self-employment income may be able to increase their retirement contributions by opening a Keogh account.
 The contribution limits on a Keogh are high.
-In 2016 the limit is $53,000 or 100% of eligible compensation, whichever is less.
+In 2017 the limit is $54,000 or 100% of eligible compensation, whichever is less.
 The maximum deductible contribution is limited to 25% of compensation.
-In 2017 the limit remains at $54,000.
+In 2018 the limit increases to $55,000.

 For individuals with self-employment income, the Keogh offers another great way to save on income taxes today.